nottal/Project-Downstream/README.md

 ## Building

-We provide some scripts shown below to make the job easier.
+Funky has provided some scripts shown below to make the job easier.
+Thank them in advance, they do a wonderful job of streamlining the process!

 ### Build dependencies